IHTSDO/release-validation-framework/README.md

 Release Validation Framework
 ============================
-A framework for testing SNOMED CT.
+A framework for testing the validity of SNOMED CT files.